logging, and on the results of documenting the audit records that were actually

 Looking at the host name example from a semantic level, there will be records

-that specify HOSTNAME=foo, and records that specify IP\_ADDRESS=address\_of\_foo;
+, and records that specify IP\_ADDRESS=address\_of\_foo

-if DNS is temporarily down, the same program may actually generate both of
+;if DNS is temporarily down, the same program may actually generate both of

 these records in response to the same kind of event!
 Then there's the whole